Cardinal Vaughan Memorial School

 Twilight Sessions

 Twilight sessions are held for GCSE and A-Level pupils to work in the department and utilise all equipment, materials available to complete their weekly tasks or homework.
 Guidance is also available from members of staff.
 This is a perfect opportunity for pupils to catch up if they have missed a lesson or have been absent.
-Pupils can be accommodated to work in the Art Department each evening, Monday - Thursday.
+Pupils can be accommodated to work in the Art Department each evening, Monday - Friday.

 Outside the Classroom